 He was born William , but for these lands he was renamed William .
 He was in love with the sea and gave our country something very important: the Navy of the Argentine Republic (ARA), our naval defense force.
 Guillermo Brown contributed to the revolutionary gesture that made possible our independence from Spain , when we were still viceroyalty.

-William Brown was born inFoxford , County Mayo, in what is now theRepublic of Ireland .
-This is where the crew of the Frigate Freedom came to pay tribute to him in a bi-national parade with Irish sailors.
-The city took to the streets to remember this Argentine procer by adoption, whose history is a pride for the locals.
+William Brown was born in Foxford , County Mayo, in what is now the Republic of Ireland .
+That's where the crew of the Frigate Libertad arrived to honor him in a binational parade with Irish sailors.
+The city took to the streets to remember this Argentine procerer by adoption, whose history is a pride for the locals.

 With the arrival of the Argentine school ship to the port of Dublin — as part of its 48th instructional trip — the county of Mayo authorities organized the parade and military stop that culminated in a tribute in front of the monument reminiscent of Admiral Guillermo Brown .
 There were 200 Argentine troops composed of the embarked cadets themselves and the officers, non-commissioned officers and troops, who make up the staff of the Frigate Libertad .
 On the side of the Republic of Ireland, 50 seafarers and pipers participated.
 Later, more than 6000 people visited the flagship of the Argentine Navy.

 In this way, our Irish procerer , “the father of the fatherland at sea,” was honored, who came from the other side of the world and took up the independence struggle that was brewing in what later would be Argentina.

 A plant that has its symbolism and tradition in Argentine customs.
 Above all, it has prominence in a...

 We make you the top 5 of the most controversial and scary cases in Argentina.
 Some of them even have...